MicrosoftDocs/learn/learn-pr/startups/revenue/includes/2-revenue-models.md

 - Customers can compare prices easily, so unless you have a highly differentiated offering, prices can be driven down by competition, leading to low margins and a need for high transaction volume.
 - You need to actually produce  each product (or deliver, in the case of wholesale), so beyond a certain volume, there's generally limited scope to reduce the cost base significantly.
 - A good checkout experience can provide opportunities to upsell by recommending complementary products or to drive repeat purchases by offering a discount code for returning customers.
-- Can be associated with high customer acquisition costs as it's difficult to find customer acquisition channels that are profitable.
+- Can be associated with high customer acquisition costs because it's difficult to find customer acquisition channels that are profitable.
 - Doesn't work well for most high-value purchases because these may require multiple sales touch points and trust developed through relationship-building before the customer is comfortable completing the transaction.

 **Revenue model #6:** Service delivery